djplaner/memex/docs/sense/Teaching/Mathematics/cser-mooc/cser-practices-and-pedagogies.md

 ### The approaches used

 Early thinking has been on-going for a while but the this module has provided some very useful explicit connections with the the Goompi model, the related [[ramr-cycle|RAMR framework]] from [Yumi Deadly Maths](https://research.qut.edu.au/ydc/about/yumi-deadly-maths/), and the 8Ways of learning.
+But there are also connections with mathematical investigations and CRA (e.g. YDM is explicitly influenced by Bruner)

 ### Mathematics to be covered